antondudakov/homebrew-meetings-notes/PRIVACY.md

 ### AI Models

-The AI models used by Meetins Notes are:
+The AI models used by Meetings Notes are:

 1. **Whisper Models** (OpenAI)
    - Source: https://huggingface.co/ggerganov/whisper.cpp